mesonbuild/meson/docs/markdown/Reference-manual.md

    dep3 will add `['-Werror=foo', '-Werror=bar']` to the compiler args
    of any target it is added to, but libfoo will not be added to the link_args.

+   *Note*: A bug present until 0.51.0 results in the above behavior not working correctly.

    The following arguments will add the following attributes: